pymk/pymk.github.io/content/posts/2024-05-24-macos-setup.md

 - Add the PATHS to `/private/etc/paths.d`.
   - Go: `/usr/local/go/bin`

-## SSH Key & Github
+## SSH Key and Github

-- Generate a new SSH key and add it to ssh-agent and Github ([docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)).
+- Generate a new SSH key and store in [1Password](https://support.1password.com/developer/).
+- Add the SSH key to the [ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+- Add public key to Github.
 - Test connection with `ssh -T git@github.com`.

 ## Firefox